-During last year's breeding season our cameras and blog brought all the action and updates to over half a million visitors.
+During the following breeding seasons, the cameras and blog brought all the action and updates to over half a million visitors.

 A pesticide called DDT - dichlorodiphenyltrichloroethane was found to be the culprit.
 It caused thinning of their eggshells which then cracked during incubation.
 Only after DDT was banned, and peregrines given legal protection, did their numbers slowly start to recover.
 They began to return to their former haunts.

-In 2006 a young pair showed strong signs of wanting to breed on Derby Cathedral, but there were no suitable ledges.
+In 2006, a young pair showed strong signs of wanting to breed on Derby Cathedral, but there were no suitable ledges.
 So we built and installed a wooden nest (position shown ringed in the adjacent picture).
 Three young birds were successfully raised.
-The following year (2007) staff from Derby City Council's Museum Service installed two webcams and began a Peregrine Falcon blog to keep everyone up-to-date with events.
+In 2007, staff from Derby City Council's Museum Service installed two webcams and began a Peregrine Falcon blog to keep everyone up-to-date with events.
 A third camera was installed on top of the tower in 2008.
 It is now possible to watch peregrines all year round at Derby, whether feeding and roosting on the tower, or raising young on the nest ledge from March through to June.
 Infrared vision lets you watch them at night, too.

 Adult peregrines can be seen on most days around the tower at Derby's Cathedral Green, or perched high up on the blue lettering of nearby Jurys Inn Hotel.
-Even outside the March-June breeding season they are often visible via one of our three webcams.
+Even outside the March to June breeding season they are often visible on one of our webcams.

 Look for birds on the east (rear) face of the tower where the nest platform is located half way up.
 Or look higher up a ledge of gargoyles near the top.
-The female peregrine is considerably larger than the male.
-One or both birds are usually “on guard” prior to egg-laying, but during incubation and brooding the female is rarely seen.
+The female peregrine is considerably larger than the male (also known as a tiercel).
+One or both birds are usually 'on guard' prior to egg-laying, but during incubation and brooding the female is rarely seen.
 She mostly stays out of sight on her nest.
 That's when the web cameras come into their own.

 As the chicks grow rapidly during May there is an increase of activity around the nest, with both birds bringing back food.
 This increases still further once the birds fledge (leave the nest), and then there are exciting acrobatic displays to be seen by watchers on the ground in Derby city centre.
 This happens in mid June/early July as the young are taught to fly and hunt.